The Entry Process

 Timings vary per age group but will usually be a 9.00am arrival and, departure between 12.30pm and 1.30pm unless they wish to stay for lunch and afternoon lessons with their peer group.

-Scholarship Assessments at 11+ are taken at the beginning of January and will be offered in conjunction with entrance examination results.
+Scholarship Assessments at 11+ are taken at the end of November and will be offered in conjunction with entrance examination results.

 Acceptances must be received by the school before the first Monday in March.

-Scholarship Assessments at 13+ are also taken, and offered, at the beginning of January but will be separate from the entrance examination results which will usually have been given already when the pre-test was taken.
+Scholarship Assessments at 13+ are also taken, and offered, at the end of November but will be separate from the entrance examination results which will usually have been given already when the pre-test was taken.

 Sixth Form applications may be made at any stage.
 A request for a written reference, together with predicted GCSE grades, is made from the applicant’s present school in the Autumn Term prior to entry once a registration form has been received.